 Now you can always just run them over or batter them with your own cargo to steal their stuff, but that’s not very much in the spirit of things, is it?
 These people are Sam’s kin and you should treat them as such, so let’s go through how to trade with Porters so you can swap rubbish for useful items and give them a raw deal, which is still slightly evil but hey, at least you won’t be a murderer.

-To trade with a porter, you have to enter the cargo menu by pressing start, navigating to the left hand tab and selecting ‘Cargo’.
+To trade with a porter, you have to enter the cargo menu and navigate to ‘Cargo’.
 From there, flick through the items on your person until you reach something that is either useless (a drained Blood Bag, perhaps?) or an item you know you’re not going to use.
 If you don’t really need it, consider trading it.
 Now what you want to do is select that item and select the option to carry it in your hands.
 Choose right or left (it doesn’t matter) and after you’ve got something there, exit the menu and return to the game.